 - If your credit is not the best (or if you’ve had past credit mistakes), it’s likely you won’t qualify for do-it-yourself options.
 If you want to consolidate you’ll need to go through credit counseling and consolidate using a debt management program.

-No matter which option you choose, the process of consolidation works in much the same way.
+No matter which option you choose, the process works in much the same way.
 Instead of multiple debt payments each month, you only have one payment to worry about.
 Your goal should always be to get the lowest interest rate possible.

 Are there any risks when you consolidate debt?